osgi/osgi.enroute.site/_appnotes/resolving.md

                     osgi.extender=some.extender; \
                     version:Version=1.2@'

 The `capability:` and `requirement:` directives follow all the rules of the Provide-Capability and Require-Capability headers respectively.
 For the resolver, it is as if these headers were specified in their manifests.
-Since these headers can contain semicolons and commas they must be quoted. bnd will allow double quotes inside normal quotes and vice versa when it is necessary to nested quotes.
+Since these headers can contain semicolons and commas they must be quoted. bnd will allow double quotes inside normal quotes and vice versa when it is necessary to nest quotes.

 ## First Time Curating a Repository

 A workspace setup with bnd will generally provide a good start.
 However, when you need to grandfather in a lot of bundles from Maven Central then it is likely that you will need to spend some time to augment these bundles.
 This can be a depressing task since you'll find out how messy the world is.
-However, experience shows that once the repository is resolvable, maintaining it is less of a problem.
+However, experience shows that once the repository is resolvable, maintaining it has very little overhead.
+Better, it tends to signal probems very early in the development process.

 A good example of a curated repository is the [OSGi enRoute Distro](https://github.com/osgi/osgi.enroute/blob/master/osgi.enroute.pom.distro/augments.bndrun).
 If you're responsible for a repository it might help to take a good look at the `augments.bndrun` file.